• 21 Views

 Getting a Pet Once You are in Spain or Portugal

 Perhaps you have already moved to Spain or Portugal and feel like it’s time to get a pet.
 Adopting a pet from one of the shelters can be a good idea since you don’t have to pay for the animal.
 And best of all – and you are saving a life!
 Although, sometimes you might be required to pay for certain things like for example the costs for microchipping, vaccine shots and castration (which is oftentimes mandatory before the animal can be adopted).
-Cat for Adoption in Portugal[/caption] If you decide to adopt a dog or a cat there are a lot of shelters to choose from.
+Screenshot 2020 08 19 At 4.00.16 Pm Cat for Adoption in Portugal[/caption] If you decide to adopt a dog or a cat there are a lot of shelters to choose from.
 Here is a list of shelters in some popular cities and areas followed by popular websites covering different areas:

 Mandatory Vaccines in Spain and Portugal